 “The last world event before the Olympic Winter Games always brings excitement and excitement to all teams competing for their place at the top of the Curling competition.
 I look forward to working with the organizers at Schaffhausen in the coming years as they prepare to organize a first-class event for our athletes and supporters”.

-The Curling Championship Arena LGT World Women 2021 will be held in 2010.
-It is mainly used for ice hockey and figure skating and provides space for up to 1,200 spectators.
+The Curling Championship Arena LGT World Women 2021 is mainly used for ice hockey and figure skating and provides space for up to 1,200 spectators.
 The wider sports complex offers the ideal space for championship infrastructure and hotel packages.

 A highlight in the immediate vicinity of Schaffhausen is the Rhine waterfall, the largest and most impressive waterfall in Europe.